life-itself/web3/README.md

 ## Twitter Users

-Whilst these users may not solely discuss crypto or Web3, they do discuss it regularly, and have consistently provided objective, reasonable criticism.
+Whilst these users may not solely discuss crypto or Web3, they do discuss it regularly, and have consistently provided well-written criticism.

 * https://twitter.com/web3isgreat
 * https://twitter.com/ncweaver